 A freshness value might be calculated based upon percentile numbers of how often that query term shows upon in those places (search results, blog pages, news pages, social media pages).

-There are times when it seems that older resources are preferred, and in those cases, the same types of sources (blogs, news, social media, search queries) might be reviewed to see the frequency which particular query terms appear within those.
+There are times when it seems that older resources are preferred, and in those cases, the same types of sources (blogs, news, social media, search queries) might be reviewed to see the frequency in which particular query terms appear within those.

 The patent is: